sebasmonia/nordvpn-client/README.md

 ```
 or lookup `password`, but be aware that the values are echoed back in plain text.

+## Using the application

-After that one-time setup, execute `nordvpn-client`.
-Things should hopefully be somewhat obvious, but just in case:
+You are now ready to execute `nordvpn-client`.
+What to do next should be, hopefully, somewhat obvious.
+But just in case:

 ![window](/images/window.png)